Fe-Mu/SOS-listener/README.md

 ## Deactivate the quick access Emergency-Number buttons

-This app comes with three (deactivated by default) buttons at the top of the main screen.
-Each button can be associated with an emergency number e.g.: Fire Department, Police, Medical Services, and can, once activated, be used directly from the main screen to call instantly the number the were associated with.
+This App comes with three (deactivated by default) buttons at the top of the main screen.
+Each button can be associated with an emergency number e.g.: Fire Department, Police or Medical Services, and can, once activated, be used directly from the main screen to call instantly the number the were associated with.
 To deactivate one or more of these buttons do the following:

 1. Tap on the "Add/Manage Buttons" button in the main screen.
 2. When the new popup window opens, toggle the switch next to it to the OFF state.